 And I think that's so true of metabolism.
 As a whole it relies on so many different systems in the body working together—our detoxification channels, our hormones, digestion.
 And if one of those gets out of balance, it can bring our whole metabolism down.
 Even our emotions can be a factor in this.
 So that's one of the things I wanted to maybe have you touch on initially is how you bring that into your practice.

 Dr. Aggarwal: Great.
 Okay.
 So you're right to say that the whole is greater than the sum of parts because when people go through, for example, something like trauma, the emotional experience of the trauma affects their adrenal system, their brain function, and puts them in a stress response.

-Now, when people go for treatment for anxiety and depression and they only focus on the adrenal glands or they take an antidepressant, then that is just one part of the picture.
+Now, when people go for treatment for anxiety and depression or herbs for anxiety and depression and they only focus on the adrenal glands or they take an antidepressant, then that is just one part of the picture.
 However, you have to also look at the cause, like the trauma.
 The experience has to be resolved in order for the adrenal glands to break free from the stress response.